Douglas Leone

-Douglas M. Leone (born July 4, 1957) is an American billionaire venture capitalist and former managing partner of Sequoia Capital, from which role he stepped aside in 2022 while remaining a general partner.
-As of August 2022, his net worth was estimated at US$6.1 billion.
+Douglas M. Leone (born July 4, 1957) is an American billionaire venture capitalist and former managing partner of Sequoia Capital.
+As of May 2026, his net worth was estimated at US$12.2 billion.

-Early life
+Early life and education

-Leone was born July 4, 1957, in Genoa, Italy.
+Douglas Leone was born July 4, 1957, in Genoa, Italy.
 His family moved to the United States when Leone was 11 and settled in Mount Vernon, New York.

-Leone earned a bachelor's degree in mechanical engineering from Cornell University in 1979, a master's in industrial engineering from Columbia University's School of Engineering and Applied Science in 1986, and a master's degree in management from the MIT Sloan School of Management in 1988 as a Sloan Fellow.
+In 1979, Leone earned a bachelor's degree in mechanical engineering from Cornell University, and in 1986, a master's in industrial engineering from Columbia University's School of Engineering and Applied Science, and in 1988, a master's degree in management from the MIT Sloan School of Management as a Sloan Fellow.

 Career

 Leone began his career in sales and management positions at Sun Microsystems, Hewlett-Packard, and Prime Computer.
 He joined Sequoia Capital in 1988, became a managing partner in 1996, and then the global managing partner in 2012.